 Audubon Birdloop Work Parties

-For three years, Glenn Eades has directed the monthly work parties to remove invasive species such as Scotch Broom and Reed Canary Grass in the meadow and along the trail, as well as blackberry vines that were choking out native trees and shrubs.
+Glenn Eades directs monthly work parties to remove invasive species such as Scotch Broom and Reed Canary Grass in the meadow and along the trail, as well as blackberry vines that choke out native trees and shrubs.

-Under the guidance of Ella Elman, we also planted hundreds of native trees and plants in more than ten areas.
-Ella also did our wetlands survey and will continue to coordinate our planting efforts over the next few years. .
+Under the guidance of Ella Elman, we've planted hundreds of native trees and plants in more than 10 areas.
+Ella also did our wetlands survey and will continues to coordinate our planting efforts.

-Under the direction of Sunny Walter, we transformed two county transit kiosks into beautiful interpretive kiosks for the Meadow and River entrances to the BirdLoop.
-We also installed new display cases, and populated them with maps and posters.
-The Eastside Audubon Photography group donated images for our BirdLoop bird and wildlife posters.
+Under the direction of the late Sunny Walter, we transformed two county transit kiosks into beautiful interpretive kiosks for the Meadow and River entrances to the BirdLoop.
+We also installed new display cases, and filled them with maps and posters.
+The Eastside Audubon photo group donated images for the BirdLoop bird and wildlife posters.

 Tim McGruder built a new gate between the dog area and the meadow.
 He also headed up the installation of the new interpretive signs.
-He is currently directing the boardwalk extension project to keep our feet dry during the winter rains.
+He directed the boardwalk extension project to help keep birders' feet dry during the winter rains.

-Finally, for our bike racks, Jim Rettig, our project manager, commissioned a beautiful sculpture showing a heron in the reeds.
+For bike racks, BirdLoop project manager Jim Rettig commissioned a beautiful sculpture showing a heron in reeds.
 He also led the effort to develop two trail extensions to move the BirdLoop route further away from the off-leash dog area so our visitors can enjoy the birds in greater quiet.
-He is currently working on the trail signs.
+He also works on trail signs.